Login

 To guess this password you need to try over 3×10²⁴ (3.000.000.000.000.000.000.000.000) combinations!
 This is more than a random 16 character password containing just lower case letters.

 To ensure a hard to crack password this kind is longer then usual generated passwords.
-In fact the longer a password the un-crackable it is.
+In fact the longer a password is, the uncrackable it is.
 Better longer than mixed upper case and digits and special chars but short.
 This is what ANOTHERpass does.
 Pseudo Phrase passwords have a length of 4 words á 4 characters (16 characters totally) or more!
 Of course you can also generate ordinary random passwords (which are a bit shorter).
 And you can always specify to add digits and special characters as well, because this is often required.
-It is recommend to use Pseudo Phrases with a length of 20 characters (5 words) to be prepped against the raising power of super computers.
+It is recommended to use Pseudo Phrases with a length of at least 20 characters (5 words) to be prepped against the raising power of super computers.

 Password obfuscation

 You can decide to protect some passwords in your vault by obfuscating/veiling them.
-Hopefully never but if somebody forces you to reveal your PIN and Master Password (e.g. by torture or blackmail) all credentials are exposed to them.
-To protect these super important passwords you can obfuscate them by setting another codeword or password only for this credential password.
+Hopefully never but if somebody forces you to reveal your PIN and Master Password (e.g. by torture or blackmail), all credentials are exposed to them.
+To protect your super important passwords you can obfuscate them by setting another codeword or password only for this single password.
 Now the credential password is obfuscated by the other codeword, which means it is still readable and appears as a real password but only with the correct codeword it can be unveiled to the real one.
 In other words, all possible codewords would let the credential password appear real but only you know the real codeword and therefore the real password.
 Note that only common letters, digits and some common special chars (!?-,.:/$%&@#) can be obfuscated.
 If you use other chars (e.g. German umlauts) they will remain unobfuscated.

 Example: Your real (pseudo-phrase generated) password is “odmi ubew negy cire”.
-By obfuscating them with the codeword “MAGIC” it will appear “epcy ygoj hicu laka”.
+By obfuscating with the codeword “MAGIC” it will appear “epcy ygoj hicu laka”.
 Any other codeword than “MAGIC” will show different passwords than your origin one.

 Usage of passwords

-ANOTHERpass supports the Android Autofill feature to easily choose a credential to autofill into login forms.
+ANOTHERpass supports the Android Autofill feature to easily choose a credential to be filled into login forms.
 Besides Autofill you can also display a certain password as Overlay Window over other apps.
 This is helpful if you want to type a password from ANOTHERpass into a different app by hand.
 Instead of switching between ANOTHERpass and the other app you can show the password in an overlay window as long as you need it.
 After that you just close the overlay window and the entire app by dragging and dropping it on the top edge.

 Insecure clipboard usage